auteursoft/feynman-reeper/README.md

 The directory `feynman_audio` contains the actual mp3 files this downloads retrieved using `harvest.py` on May 16, 2025 from a secret location in Finland.
 This is nominally important since, presumably, the page we retrieved the files from may or may not "always be there" in the same structure for which it worked on this day.

+The more generalizable utility of this repository is that it deals with most of the common measures deployed on websites that would prevent the systematic downloading of "all the files".
+Questions about fair use, copyright, or other matters?
+Well, I'm an American in 2025 and near as I can tell my government no longer gives a flying f*** about these things because OpenAI is Jesus, etc. Also, think of it this way: That same government is more likely to shut down Cal Tech than they are to care about copyright infringement.
+Furthmore, during a summoning of Feynman's soul, I was granted direct permission to use and preserve his lectures against my own fascist leaning government.

 ## Setup

 1. Make sure you have Python 3 loaded on your computer.
 This code was implemented and tested using Python 3.13.12 on an Apple Silicon Macbook Pro (circa 2023).
 Full Hardware ID: